kami83h/NasaProject/README.md

 * Now the image added to favorite users
 * Click on favorites along the top of the menu
 * It shows all pictures in favorite if there are any images that users have added before
+* Click on Delete link to remove the image
 * Click on sign out to log out and possibly create a new user.

 Thank you!